Protecting Clients Across The United States

 Contact Our Firm To Schedule A Consultation

 Charged with a federal crime?
 It is crucial that you act quickly to protect yourself.
-At Arrested MN, we fight to put our clients’ lives in a better place.
+At Ryan Pacyga Criminal Defense, we fight to put our clients’ lives in a better place.
+Call 612-474-5420 or reach out online.